Jen Hudak

 Jennifer Hudak (born September 7, 1986) is an American freestyle skier, specializing in the halfpipe event.
 Her professional skiing career began in 2004, when she won the US Free Skiing Open.
 In 2005 and 2006, Hudak won the Junior National and U.S. National Halfpipe Championship, respectively.
 She tore her ACL in 2012.
-She graduated in 2017 from the University of Utah with her bachelor's degree in psychology.
+Hudak graduated in 2017 from the University of Utah with her bachelor's degree in psychology.
 She is the daughter of computer scientist Paul Hudak.

 Television

-Hudak appeared on the 30th season of The Amazing Race with teammate Kristi Leskinen where they finished in 3rd place.
+Hudak appeared on the 30th season of The Amazing Race with teammate Kristi Leskinen where they finished in third place.